Tables

 To add a custom column to the table, follow the steps below.

-1. Click on the Custom column button.
+1. On the Columns tab of the table properties, click on the Custom column button.

 2. Specify the formula for calculating the column value.
+See the description of the available formula components.

 You can use the following components in the formula:

-Component
+Component Description

-Column indexes are shown to the left of column names after clicking on the Custom column button and don't change regardless of the column position in the list.
+Indexes of other columns Column indexes are shown to the left of column names after clicking on the Custom column button and don’t change regardless of the column position in the list.
 Indexes are indicated in the CN format, for example, C0, C1, C24, and so on.
 To add an index to the formula, click on it in the list or enter it manually.

 Next to the indexes of some columns (see below), you can specify the name of a sensor so that its readings are used when calculating the column value.
 Indicate the sensor name in parentheses after the index.
 For example, to calculate the value of the column with index C44 using the readings of the sensor named FLS1, type C44(FLS1) in the formula.
 If the sensor name contains a closing parenthesis, replace it with a question mark.
 For example, to calculate the value of the column with index C54 using the readings of the sensor named (FLS2), type C54((FLS2?) in the formula.
 Instead of the sensor name, you can use its mask.